onsigntv/apps/docs/README.md

 </div>
 ```

 You can check that all `CSS` styles are inlined inside the elements (e.g. `h1` tag), hence there's no need to include your own styles.
-Also,  you can configure the text font sizes maintaining the proportion between elements, because all the font sizes are configured to use [`em`s relative units](https://developer.mozilla.org/en/docs/Web/CSS/font-size#Ems "em's Units").
+Also, you can configure the text font sizes maintaining the proportion between elements, because all the font sizes are configured to use [`em` relative units](https://developer.mozilla.org/en/docs/Web/CSS/font-size#Ems "em's Units").

 #### Type `text`